nhsconnect/ITK-FHIR-Mental-Health-eDischarge/pages/overview/overview_release_notes.md

 summary: Summary release notes of the versions released in ITK3 Mental Health eDischarge Implementation Guide
 ---

+## 2.5.0-Release Candidate ##

+**General Page Issues**

+- Fixed broken links to CareConnect Profiles.
+- Fixed display issues with section pages displaying random ## characters

+**Profiles**

+- All Profiles are now "Active" status
+- Condition Profile has optional condition.note added to profile and minor version increased +1
+- Composition Profile has care-setting extension aligned with CareConnect results in a URL change but structure is identical
+- Composition Profile has document type value set aligned with CareConnect results in URL change but codes are identical
+- Removal of Organization reference from Person Completing record Section as it was an incorrect reference
+- Removal of optional element verificationStatus from Composition Profile as no requirement to use for Transfer of Care
+- MedicationDispense Profile Identifier.system and Identifier.value cardinality changed from 0..1 to 1..1. to align with MVP document
+- CareConnect-ITK-AllergyIntolerance-1 added optional SNOMED CT Description Id extension to AllergyIntolerance.code element not used by ToC but added to future proof ITK Profiles
+- CareConnect-ITK-AllergyIntolerance-1 Profile AllergyIntolerance.assertedDate element cardinality changed from 0..1 to 1..1. to align with MVP document and CareConnect base Profile

+**Care Connect Profiles Changes that Impact ToC**
+- CareConnnect Profiles are now the latest "Active" versions minor version is increased +1 these are minor changes with very little impact on Toc known impact is listed in this change history

+**CareConnect Value Set Changes that Impact ToC**
+- CareConnect-ListCode-1 value set display value="Allergies and adverse reaction" should be display value="Allergies and adverse reactions".
+- null flavor codes added to the ValueSet CareConnect-AllergyManifestation-1 used in element AllergyIntolerance.reaction.manifestation

+**PRSB Headings**

+- Specification has been aligned with the latest PRSB maintenance release
+- Allergies and Adverse Reactions section now aligned with Inpatient eDischarge:
+- Added the following elements
+- Allergy and adverse reactions.Severity
+- Allergy and adverse reactions.Certainty
+- Allergy and adverse reactions.Comment
+- Allergy and adverse reactions.Type of reaction
+- Allergy and adverse reactions.Evidence

+- Clinical summary section added Formulation element
+- Medications and Medical Devices section added Quantity supplied element
+- Medications and Medical Devices section removed comment element from Medication change summary cluster
+- Person completing record section added person identifier element guidance
+- Person completing record section Contact details change from 0..1 optional to 1..1 mandatory
+- Person completing record section add mandatory Organisation element
+- Plan and requested actions Care planning arrangement element changed from 0..1 optional to 0..1 required

+**Vale Sets**

+- See CareConnect Value Set

+**Message Definitions**

+- Updated to reflect changes to FHIR asset versions due to changes documented here
+- Message definition URL aligned with NHS Digital FHIR policy naming by removing word instance

+**Additional Guidance**

+- Added guidance for population of GP Practice identifier(ODS Code) when using MESH look up [see](build_mesh.html#use-of-gp-look-up-on-mesh)
+- Added guidance for document replacement semantics [see](build_replacement.html#fhir-elements-used-for-replacement)

+**Diagrams**

+- Section overview diagram updated to remove reference to organization on Person Completing Record section

 ## 2.4.0-beta ##

 **Profiles**